Immersive Small Group Tour on Vancouver Island

 Optional add-on activities pre/post trip, and during free time in Port Hardy

-The trip commences from Campbell River - beginning around noon on the first day.
-Mosaic Earth guides meet the group at a central location with our 15-passenger van, or can pick the group up directly from the airport or local hotel.
+Mosaic Earth guides meet the group at a central location with our 15-passenger van, or we can pick up directly from the airport or local hotels.

-If travelling via air into BC, we recommend booking a connecting flight from Vancouver International Airport to Campbell River via Pacific Coastal Airlines, and arriving one night prior to the trip start date.
-We can provide recommended hotel options in Campbell River.
+If travelling via air into BC, we recommend booking a connecting flight from Vancouver International Airport to Campbell River via Pacific Coastal Airlines.